progapandist/halfway-engine-research/README.md

 # LE AVION engine for Halfway project

 A work-in-progress Ruby object wrapper for Google QPX API.
 All classes and helper methods are defined in Avion module.
-See comments in avion_tester for details.
+See comments in avion_tester.rb and avion.rb for details.

 **Instructions**: